gunnarmorling/beanvalidation.org/proposals/BVAL-241.md

 * The customer code passed to the `placeOrder()` method must not be null and must be between 3 and 20 characters long.
 * The `Item` passed to the `placeOrder()` method must not be null.
 * The quantity passed to the `placeOrder()` method must be 1 at least.

+Note that declaring these constraints does not automatically cause their validation when the concerned methods are invoked.
+It's the responsibility of an integration layer to trigger the validation of the constraints using a method interceptor, dynamic proxy or similar.
+See chapter ... for more details.

 Tip: In order to use constraint annotations for method parameters, their element type must be `ELEMENTTYPE.METHOD`.
 All built-in constraints support this element type and it's considered a best practice to do the same for custom constraints also if they are not primarily intended to be used as parameter constraints.